R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 You have set up your Azure VM successfully.

-You need to use the DCAP protocol for attestation.
-For this, you need to use the [`AttestationParameters.DCAP`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.host/-attestation-parameters/-d-c-a-p/-attestation-parameters.-d-c-a-p.html) class when starting the enclave using [`EnclaveHost.start`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.host/-enclave-host/start.html).
+To make the enclave use the DCAP protocol for attestation, use the [`AttestationParameters.DCAP`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.host/-attestation-parameters/-d-c-a-p/-attestation-parameters.-d-c-a-p.html) class when starting the enclave using [`EnclaveHost.start`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.host/-enclave-host/start.html).